 Alpha hydroxy acids (AHAs) are water soluble rapid chemical exfoliators derived from different fruits and plants found in nature, helping with cell turnover and the shedding of dead skin cells.

 A milder choice among peels, lactic acid is derived through the fermentation process, typically from sour milk.
 Lactic acid is a fantastic choice for more sensitive skin types, known for treating pore size, uneven complexion, and pigmentation.
+Lactic acid is also an excellent choice as an ingredient in body lotions to help brighten non-facial skin.

 Typically chosen to treat acne and/or sun damage, salicylic acid is extremely effective at curbing breakouts and clogged pores.
+Salicylic acid is derived from the same Willow Bark Tree as aspirin and is known for its anti-inflammatory properties.
+Anyone allergic to aspirin should avoid using salicylic acid.

 This can be in either AHA or BHA category dependent on it’s formulation.
 Citric acid is primarily used to dry out excess sebum and clean out dead skin cells within pores.